peterkuma/pst/README.md

 Installation
 ------------

-To install in system directory:
+To install in system directories:

 ```sh
 python setup.py install
 ```

-To install in user directory
+To install in user directories:
 (make sure `~/.local/bin` is in the `PATH` environmental variable):

 ```sh